tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 Efficiency \((\eta)\) is the ratio of the output DC power to the AC input power supplied to the circuit.
 Its value for half wave rectifier is \(40.6\%\) .

+>If the direction of the diode is reversed, the negative half of the AC signal is passed through and the positive half is blocked.
 ## ii) Full wave rectifier

 The positive and negative half cycles of the AC input signal are rectified in this circuit and hence it is called the full wave rectifier.
 The circuit is shown in Figure 10.18(a).
 It consists of two \(p - n\) junction diodes, a centre tap transformer and a load resistor \(R_{\mathrm{L}}\) .
 The centre is usually taken as the ground or zero voltage reference point.
 With the help of the centre tap transformer, each diode rectifies one half of the total secondary voltage.